 NON-UK RESIDENTS PROPERTY CAPITAL GAINS TAX

 Before April 2015, any asset disposed of was entirely exempt from Capital Gains tax for those assessed as being Non-Resident at the time of the asset disposal.
-The good news is that up until April 2015 the gain is still exempt from tax, and tax is only payable if the asset has further increased in value from April 2015 up until to the date when the property is sold.
+The good news is that up until April 2015 the gain is still exempt from tax, and tax is only payable if the asset has further increased in value from April 2015 up until to the date when the residential property is sold.

 This means that many overseas investors have benefited from this tax break and pay very little Capital Gains tax.
 If you ever lived in the property in the past as your main home, there is a chance that we can even reduce your CGT bill to zero by claiming other allowable reliefs.

 If you have sold any assets, we can ensure that your capital gain liability is reduced to as low as possible by advising you on all of the allowable expenses that you are entitled to claim.
 There are lots of expenses from many years ago when you first purchased the asset which you may even have forgotten about but could save you thousands of pounds in tax today.
 We will guide you and explain the whole process thoroughly so that you have confidence in your tax position.

 Regardless of how much tax you may owe to HMRC, we will charge you a fixed fee for your UK Tax Return, which we will quote for you in advance.
 Our fee for preparing and submitting a capital gains tax return is £385; there is a reduced fee available for the second person if you owned the asset in joint names.

 We have prepared a help sheet specifically for those who have disposed of an asset and made a Capital Gain which is liable for tax, so please contact us today to request this help sheet.

 Failure the report the sale within 60 days will attract late filing penalties, and therefore it is best to engage with a tax agent at the same time that you appoint your solicitor.
 This is sometimes referred to as in-year tax reporting.